 We will start off at the Duke Kahanamoku Statue that is located in front of Kuhio Beach.

-If you are located towards the top of Waikiki near the Hilton Hawaiian Village or somewhere in-between, then it might make more sense for you to start off where you’re staying.
+However, if you are located towards the top of Waikiki near the Hilton Hawaiian Village or somewhere in-between, then it might make more sense for you to start off where you’re staying.
 I would recommend walking down as far as Kapiolani Park, where it’s much more peaceful and has some beautiful views of the park grounds, Diamond Head, and the Waikiki War Memorial Natatorium.

-The Ala Wai Canal also stretches this Waikiki stroll a couple extra miles, and while it offer another beautiful side to Waikiki, you could elect to walk just part of it or skip it all together.
+The Ala Wai Canal also stretches this Waikiki stroll a couple extra miles, and while it offers another beautiful side to Waikiki, you could elect to walk just part of it or skip it all together.

 Our Waikiki Walking Tour starts off at the iconic (1) Duke Kahanamoku Statue, which is a famous landmark that stands tall in front of Kuhio Beach.
 From here, we will walk south along the sidewalk towards Diamond Head.

 You will pass other sections of Waikiki Beach including Kapiolani Beach, where you might see a handful of body boarders surfing waves along the (2) Waikiki Wall that stretches into the ocean.
 Take a quick stroll along the top of the wall where you can get one of the best views of Waikiki and all the surrounding action in the ocean.

 Continue walking along the oceanfront where, at some point, you will be surrounded by Kapiolani Park on both sides of the sidewalk.
 It happens to be one of the largest and oldest parks on Oahu and Hawaii for that matter.
 It’s absolutely beautiful, and is home to many, huge, shady banyan trees.